My Account

 1. Minimize Additional Taxes

 RMDs are taxable distributions, and if you invest them in another taxable account, the money will continue to be subject to taxes.
-But put in a 529, the money will grow tax-deferred and can be withdrawn tax-free.1
+But put in a 529, the money grows tax-deferred and can be withdrawn tax-free.1

 2. Turn Regular Distributions Into Regular Contributions